spree/api.spreecommerce.com/content/v1/taxonomies.md

      POST /api/taxonomies

-For instance, if you want to create a taxonomy with the name "Brands", make this request:
+For instance, if you want to create a taxonomy with the name \"Brands\", make this request:

      POST /api/taxonomies?taxonomy[name]=Brand

-If you're creating a taxonomy without a root taxon, a root taxon will automatically be created for you with the same name as the taxon.
+If you\'re creating a taxonomy without a root taxon, a root taxon will automatically be created for you with the same name as the taxon.

 ## Response